Lillian H. Smith: Career

-Work at Toronto Public Library
+Toronto Public Library

-In 1912, Smith was invited by George H. Locke, then Chief Librarian of the Toronto Public Library, to head the library's Children’s Services department.
+In 1912, Smith was invited by George Locke, then Chief Librarian of the Toronto Public Library, to head the library's Children’s Services department.
 In the early days of her work, Smith expanded and refined the children's book collection at the Central Library.
 She visited schools to read to classes and promote the library.
 She also promoted the importance of children's literacy through community meetings and book displays.
-She organized and supervised training and continued professional development for other children's librarians throughout the library system.
-By 1952, under Smith's leadership, children's library services had expanded to include 16 branches with designated children's rooms, and libraries for children within 30 elementary schools and at the Hospital for Sick Children.
+She organized and supervised training and professional development for other children's librarians throughout the library system.
+By 1952, under Smith's leadership, children's library services had expanded to include 16 branches with designated children's rooms, and libraries for children within 30 elementary schools and at The Hospital for Sick Children.

 Boys and Girls House

-Beginning in 1912, the “Story Hours” held in children’s rooms at various branches became very popular with patrons, and by 1921, overcrowding in these rooms was a significant issue.
-As a result, in 1922, the library purchased the property at 40 St. George St, adjacent to the Reference Library, remodeling the home there as a separate children's library, called “Boys and Girls House”.
+Beginning in 1912, the “Story Hours” held in children’s rooms at various branches became very popular with patrons and by 1921, overcrowding in these rooms was a significant issue.
+As a result, in 1922, the library purchased the property at 40 St. George St, adjacent to the Reference Library, remodeling the home there into a separate children's library called the “Boys and Girls House”.

 The first Boys and Girls House, 40 St. George St.

-The new facility contained “Lending Libraries, Reading Rooms, Story Hour Rooms, Club Rooms, Special Collection of Books for Boys and Girls and a High School Reference Library”.
-In 1928, an addition to the building was constructed for a Theatre and a designated Story Hour Room.
-The 1946 annual report for the Toronto library board reported that in that year at Boys and Girls House, 955 Story Hours were held, 60 plays had been put on, and 59 talks had been given to “adult groups” about children’s books.
+The new facility contained loanable materials, reading rooms, rooms for storytimes, club rooms, special childrens' collections, and a high school reference collection.
+In 1928, an addition to the building was constructed to add a theatre and a designated Story Hour Room.